Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-It is straightforward to see that the $(T-1)^{\textrm{th}}$ power of $A_T$, $A^{T-1}_T,$ has all strictly positive entries.
-Hence, $A_T$ is an irreducible matrix.
-As a consequence of the Perron-Frobenius theorem for irreducible matrices \cite[Theorem 8.4.4]{horn2012matrix}, the matrix $A_T$ admits a unique positive (left and right) eigenvector (up to a constant multiplicity) that corresponds to its largest eigenvalue, which is also unique on its own.
+As a consequence of the Perron-Frobenius theorem for nonnegative irreducible matrices \cite[Theorem 8.4.4]{horn2012matrix}, the matrix $A_T$ admits a unique positive (left and right) eigenvector (up to a constant multiplicity) that corresponds to its largest eigenvalue, which is also unique on its own and corresponds to $\rho(A_T)$.
 The same also holds for the transpose of $A_T$, $A^*_T$.
-Since the largest eigenvalue of $A_T$ is a real number, it is also an eigenvalue of $A^*_T$.
+Since the largest eigenvalue of $A_T$ is a real number, it is also an eigenvalue of $A^*_T$, the transpose of $A_T$.